-A graphics card is like a mini computer in a computer that is responsible for games and many graphical tasks in software and the operating system.
-Mac OS and Windows 10 need a fairly good video cards.
+A graphics card is like a mini-computer in a computer that is responsible for games and many graphical tasks in software and the operating system.
+Mac OS and Windows 10 need a fairly good video card.

 A video card has its own processor (GPU), memory and has its own cooling.
 I won’t bore you with details about graphics cards here but video cards are more complex than the rest of the computer.
 Generally, gamers need expensive video cards where everyone else does not.

 Toms hardware has a nice graphics card hierarchy chart that shows where a video card sits on the performance table: http://www.tomshardware.com/reviews/gpu-hierarchy,4388.html